 JARRAD MARTYN

 • Jarrad Martyn (b.
-1991) is an Australian artist based in Melbourne.
-His practice explores humanity’s relationship with the natural environment and how different historical events are framed.
+1991, Aberdeen Scotland) is an Australian artist based in Melbourne.

-Through responding to a wide range of imagery, from family photo albums to found imagery from the internet Martyn is interested in the movement of the images through time.
-How the legacy of the photographs has changed, producing a range of new associations in the present.
-Through collapsing the distinctions between figuration and abstraction through painting, drawing and collage Martyn creates a state of flux, to visually represent something that is not fixed and constantly changing.
-This aesthetic language creates an ambiguous sense of place.
-The levels of distortion is characteristic of how photography and painting preserve memory in different ways.
-The painted image through its material sensuality, tactility, and atmospheric possibilities more closely aligns to the imprecision of the human brains mnemonic functions.
-Hindering the representation encourages the viewer shift between modes of thinking and looking, to deduce links between, and decipher their own conclusions as to what events are unfolding, and the symbolic meanings within.
+Through collapsing the distinctions between figuration and abstraction through painting, drawing and digital collage, Martyn’s works create a state of flux - to visually represent something that is not fixed and constantly changing.
+His aesthetic language creates an ambiguous sense of place, and his distortion of the imagery is characteristic of the ways in which photography and painting preserve memory in different ways.
+Through his mix of figuration and abstraction, his work aims to hinder accepted representations, and encourages the viewer to shift between modes of thinking and looking, to deduce links between, and decipher their own conclusions as to what events are unfolding, and the symbolic meanings within.

 • Stockroom Kyneton, gallery one